mikelma/craftium/craftium-readme.md

 pip install .
 ```

-This last command should compile Luanti, install python dependencies, and, finally, craftium.
+This last command should compile Luanti, install Python dependencies, and, finally, craftium.
 If the installation process fails, please consider submitting an issue [here](https://github.com/mikelma/craftium/issues).
 Note that this command only installs the minimum dependencies to run craftium, execute `pip install ".[examples]"` for installing optional dependencies (e.g., for running examples).

 ## Getting started 💡